 Methotrexate should not be taken with sulfa antibiotics such as co-trimoxazole (Septra) or trimethoprim.

 People taking methotrexate should avoid drinking alcohol.
+Alcohol significantly increases the risk for liver damage while taking methotrexate.

 Methotrexate can very rarely cause an unusual lung reaction that is more likely to occur in older patients with underlying lung disease.